 Booking vendors within a short timeframe most likely will fall under one of 2 possibilities; either you might pay a premium and face unavailability, or you will be able to get good prices and great service!

-When figuring out how to plan a wedding in 3-6 months or less, you will be surely faced with challenges.
-There is a chance that your dream vendor might be fully booked, or if they are still available, you might need to pay a premium because of such short notice.
+When figuring out how to plan a wedding in 3-6 months or fewer, you will surely face challenges.
+Your dream vendor might be fully booked, or if they are still available, you might need to pay a premium because of such short notice.

 If you have a flexible budget, paying the premium and working with your dream vendors will definitely be worth it.